simranmsingh/simranmsingh.github.io/index.md

 title:
 ---

 Welcome to my website.
 I am a fifth-year PhD candidate in the Department of Political Science at Columbia University.
 I study international political economy, with a focus on how state-firm relations change in response to global economic and political transformations.
+I am particularly interested in understanding _who_ in society wins and loses when the bargaining dynamic between the state and firms evolves.

 My dissertation project examines how citizens leverage firms’ need for regulatory approval to secure local public goods.
 Using novel data from public hearings in India’s environmental clearance process linked to firms’ corporate social responsibility reports, I study when communities redirect distributive claims from the state toward firms and the conditions under which firms respond to those demands.